Privacy Policy

 We have the obligation and aim to avoid fraud and to protect you and all our other customers against possible fraudulent actions.

-• Approval of the application to use the service (automated decision)
+- Approval of the application to use the service (automated decision)

 To this end, when you request the Service, we will use automated decision-making that significantly affects you.
 Therefore, profiling is carried based on the automated processing of your data to evaluate the information provided during your application in order to make a decision on whether or not to purchase your invoice, or to assess whether your use of our Services involves a risk of fraud.
 We profile your user behaviour through specialised fraud-prevention tools and compare the data on behaviour and conditions with our internally established risk criteria.

-The consequence of these automated decisions for you is that, based on the analysis carried out, we will decide if we are able to preliminarily approve your application to use the Service.
+The consequence of these automated decisions for you is that, based on the analysis carried out, we will decide if we are able to preliminary approve your application to use the Service.
 We use the data you provide, as well as data from external sources and Openbank’s own internal information, which includes information we have about you, including data on your previous use of our Services and on the device you use to request it.

 We decide whether or not you pose a risk of fraud in the event that our processing shows that your behaviour indicates possible fraudulent conduct, that your behaviour is not consistent with your previous use of our Services, or that you have attempted to conceal your true identity.
 Automated decisions, whereby we assess whether or not you constitute a fraud risk, are based on information you have provided, data from fraud prevention tools and service providers that we use and collaborate with, as well as Openbank’s own internal information.